 The working Golden Retriever in the UK.

-Golden Retrievers have always been popular pets in the UK, but they are still not as common as Labradors and other gundog breeds, both in the pet and working world.
-Holidays4Dogs takes a look at the popularity of Golden Retrievers as working dogs in Britain and whether these gorgeous dogs make good pets.
+Golden Retrievers have always been popular pets in the UK, but they are still not as common as Labradors and other gun dog breeds.
+Holidays4Dogs takes a look at the popularity of Golden Retrievers as working dogs in Britain and asks – do they make good pets?

-Golden retrievers are stunning dogs to look at, but they are also highly trainable and easy to handle, so it is strange that the breed are less popular in the shooting world as other breeds, such as Labradors.
+Golden retrievers are stunning dogs to look at, but they are also highly trainable and easy to handle.
+Therefore, it may seem strange that retrievers are less popular than Labradors or springer spaniels when it comes to field trials.

-It might come as a surprise but golden retrievers are a fairly new breed; only being registered with the UK Kennel Club in 1920.
-Generally speaking, golden retrievers tend to be more expensive to purchase than Labradors and there are relatively few breeders of working dogs in the UK.
+It might come as a surprise, but golden retrievers are a relatively new breed.
+They were first registered with the UK Kennel Club in 1920.
+There are relatively few breeders of working golden retrievers dogs in Britain.

-These factors may account for why golden retrievers are much less common in the shooting field and even less so when it comes to higher levels of field trials.
-Many gundog enthusiasts might agree that a good golden retriever is as good, if not superior to a Labrador; its just that they are harder to find and do need to be handled slightly differently than a Labrador.
+Many gun dog enthusiasts might agree that a good golden retriever is as good, if not superior to a Labrador.
+However, they are harder to find need to be handled slightly differently than a Labrador.

 There also seems to be a difference in show and working bred golden retrievers.
-Working dogs tend to be slightly finer and have darker coats whereas dogs from show lines can be heavier, have thicker coats and are quite often much lighter coloured dogs – some being very pale blonde; almost white.
+Working dogs tend to be slightly finer and have darker coats.
+Dogs from show lines can be heavier, have thicker coats which are quite often much lighter in colour.
+Some show type dogs are very pale blonde; almost white.

-Golden retrievers make great companions and if they come from the right lines can make wonderful hunting dogs too.
-They are active, sociable and a pleasure to work with in any of the dog sports as well as being easy going family pets with fantastic personalities.
+Golden retrievers make great companions and if they come from the right lines, can make wonderful hunting dogs too.
+They are active, sociable and a pleasure to work with in any of the dog sports.
+In addition, they are easy going family pets with fantastic personalities.
 Like many working dogs however, they do need some sort of activity – if only long walks and companionship within an active family.
-Do you own a working golden retriever?
-Holidays4Dogs would love to hear from you.